Gr8-m8/Edge-Of-The-Universe/READ_ME.txt

 TO PLAY THE GAME
 //===//===//===//
-Open "index.html" in a browser of your choosing
+Open "index.html" in a browser.

+The browser must support the "<canvas>" html element.
+The browser must support scripts and have them enabled.

 CONTROLS
 //===//===//===//